RamboFisk/portrait-generator/README.md

 # Portrait generator

-This is a small model which could work as a good example of a project involving a general adversarial network (GAN).
+This is a small model which could work as a good example of a project involving a generative adversarial network (GAN).
 The model aims to generate new portraits based on 128 input features.
 The provided network has been trained on 9376 different portraits from the [lfw dataset](http://vis-www.cs.umass.edu/lfw/).
 Below an example of the output could be seen displaying generated portrait combined with the given input.
 The total training time took 20 epochs.